PowFPS1/WiiMedic/README.md

 └── icon.png
 ```

-launch it from the Homebrew Channel.
+Launch it from the Homebrew Channel.
 I'd recommend running it under IOS58 if you can, it gives the best access to NAND and the ES functions, though it should work fine under most IOS versions.

 ---

-## controls
+## Controls

 | Button | Action |
 |--------|--------|